Optimizing measurement-based cooling by reinforcement learning: Introduction

-Beyond the paradigms extracting the system energy through the designed dissipation channels based on the blue-shifted (anti-Stokes) sidebands, nondeterministic methods of measurement-based cooling have been proposed in theory~\cite{Purification,OneModeCooling} and demonstrated in experiment~\cite{MeasurementCoolingExp}.
-Rather than providing a unidirectional decay channel for the target system, the nonunitary evolution induced by repeated measurements of the ground state of the detector system leads to the postselection of the ground state of the target system (typically modelled as a resonator) and the reduction of its high-energy distribution in the ensemble.
+Among these measurement-based techniques, quantum state engineering based on measurements on ancillary systems have been proposed recently in theory~\cite{Purification,OneModeCooling} and demonstrated in experiment~\cite{MeasurementCoolingExp}.
+Rather than directly detecting the target system, a net nonunitary propagator is realized by inserting projective measurements on the ground state of the detector system in between the joint unitary-evolution segments of target and detector.
+The induced postselection of the ground state of the target system (typically modelled as a resonator) reduces its high-energy distribution in the ensemble.
 In another word, the resonator is gradually steered by the outcomes of the conditional measurement (CM) to its ground state via dynamically filtering out its vibrational modes.
-Ranging from cooling the nonlinear mechanical resonators~\cite{CoolingNonlinearOscillator}, cooling by one shot measurement~\cite{OneShotMeasurement}, expanding cooling range by an external driving~\cite{ExternalLevelCooling}, to accelerating cooling rate by optimizing the measurement intervals~\cite{TwoModeCooling}, an unexplored weakness of all these CM strategies is their small successful probability inherited from the projective operation (postselection).
-An inevitable amount of cost rises with more samples in ensemble.
-The unconditional measurement (UM) strategy, in sharp contrast to CM, performs a nonselective and impulsive measurement in all the bases of the target bare Hamiltonian at the end of each round of the joint free evolution of the target and the detector systems~\cite{CoolingQubit,FockState}.
-It is more likely to realize a unit-success-probability cooling but suffers from a much slower cooling-rate than CM, indicating more number of measurements towards the ground-state cooling.
-To compromise the cooling rate and the successful probability, the interpolating-configuration of the conditional and unconditional measurements becomes an optimization problem.
+Ranging from cooling the nonlinear mechanical resonators~\cite{CoolingNonlinearOscillator}, cooling by one shot measurement~\cite{OneShotMeasurement}, expanding cooling range by an external driving~\cite{ExternalLevelCooling}, to accelerating cooling rate by optimized measurement intervals~\cite{TwoModeCooling}, an unexplored weakness of the CM strategies is their limited success probability inherited from the projective operation.
+An amount of experimental overhead rises unavoidably with more samples in ensemble.
+In sharp contrast to CM, the unconditional measurement (UM) strategy performs a nonselective and impulsive measurement in all the bases of the bare Hamiltonian of detector in the end of each round of the joint evolution~\cite{CoolingQubit,FockState}.
+It is more likely to realize a unit-success-probability cooling but suffers from a much slower cooling rate than CM, indicating much more number of measurements toward the ground-state cooling.
+To compromise the cooling rate and the success probability, the interpolating-configuration of conditional and unconditional measurements constitutes an optimization problem.